 60 Hz Vs. A144 Hz Monitor.

-Thus, the manufacturers of both types of monitors have designed their products with the gamer in mind.
-In essence, a sixty Hz monitor provides a smoother and more detailed image than a graphic card with a native resolution of 400 lines at a higher refresh rate of 60 Hz.
+So, the manufacturers of both types of monitors have designed their products for gamers.
+For example, a sixty Hz monitor provides a smoother and more detailed image than a graphic card with 400 lines running at 60 Hz.

 The difference in the quality of the output is clear.
 If you want a good picture, you should display more lines and a higher refresh rate.
 A high-quality 60 Hz monitor will answer if the gamer wants to get the most benefit from playing.